Saint Mary's Cemetery

 Index to St. Mary’s Cemetery, Portland’s Pioneer Catholic Cemetery

 This is an index to a book published in 1987 by the Clark County Genealogical Society in Vancouver, Washington.
 Connie Lenzen compiled facts on over 2000 interments.
 Each entry in the book may include the name of the deceased, death date and place, birth date and place, age, cause of death, relatives, comments, parish, and sources.
 The every-name index contains over 4300 names.
 The book also includes a history of the cemetery, its deterioration, and eventual relocation.
-A copy of the book is at the GFO library.

 What was St. Mary’s Cemetery?